baskaranz/ml-service-orchestrator/scripts/DUMMY_MODELS_README.md

 ### Modifying Model Behavior

-The model configurations are saved in `config/dummy_models.json`.
-You can edit this file to change the latency, error rate, or other properties of the models.
+The model configurations are saved in `config/models/` directory as YAML files.
+You can edit these files to change the latency, error rate, or other properties of the models.

 ### Testing with curl